Energy company: Hurricane Ida restoration could take weeks - NewsBreak

 Ida damaged or destroyed more than 22,000 power poles, more than hurricanes Katrina, Zeta and Delta combined, an impact Entergy President and CEO Phillip May called “staggering.”
 More than 5,200 transformers failed and nearly 26,000 spans of wire — the stretch of transmission wires between poles — were down.

 “The level of devastation makes it quite difficult or near impossible to get in and fully assess some places,” said May of five southeastern Louisiana parishes facing the longest delays.
 The company is estimating full power restoration by Sept.
-29 or even longer for some customers.
+29 or even longer for some customers, although May said that was a “no later than” date with the hope of earlier restoration.

-About a quarter of New Orleans residents have power back, including all the city’s hospitals, and the city’s 27 substations are ready to serve customers, said Deanna Rodriguez, Entergy New Orleans president and CEO.
+About a quarter of New Orleans residents have had power restored, including all the city’s hospitals, and the city’s 27 substations are ready to serve customers, said Deanna Rodriguez, Entergy New Orleans president and CEO.
 Most customers should have power back by Wednesday, Entergy said.

 Among those in need was 26-year-old Kendall Duthu of Dulac, who collected a container of red beans and rice, pulling over an Infiniti with a shattered windshield to eat.

 Duthu has been living in his car, with his girlfriend, since the storm hit.
-He was a cook at a jambalaya restaurant before the pandemic claimed that job, then a car wash worker until that went away.
+He was a cook at a jambalaya restaurant before the pandemic claimed that job.
+He was working at a car wash until that went away, too.
 Duthu, a diabetic, lost his house in the storm and doesn’t know what’s next.

 “Next stop, I don’t really ...” he said, trailing off.
 “We’ve just been living day by day.”

-Houma's Hancock Whitney Bank, itself badly damaged by Ida, has distributed water along with about 42,000 meals since Tuesday, said CEO John Hairston.
+Houma's Hancock Whitney Bank, itself badly damaged by Ida, has distributed about 42,000 meals since Tuesday, and many more bottles of water, said CEO John Hairston.

 “Hurricanes are just a part of life,” he said.
 “Buildings come and go.
 We may be on a different block.
 But next storm, we’ll be here.”

 South of Houma, splintered trees, swamped furniture and the wreckage of houses littered roadsides.
 In Ashland, Louisiana, 27-year-old Rene Gregoire Jr. stood outside his house, where windows blew out and water gushed in.
-It was the latest blow for the tugboat worker after badly hurting his wrist on the job, contracting COVID-19, and his dog requiring a $3,000 surgery.
+It was the latest blow for the tugboat worker after badly hurting his wrist on the job, coming down with COVID-19, and his dog requiring a $3,000 surgery.

 “It’s my home but I gotta find something new,” Gregoire said, pondering a move to Arizona with his girlfriend.

-Just south along Bayou Grand Caillou, Harry Bonvillain surveyed damage to his home, the house raised on concrete pillars now surrounded by a maze of broken staircases and splintered lumber.
+Just south along Bayou Grand Caillou, Harry Bonvillain surveyed damage to his home, the house raised on concrete pillars now surrounded by a maze of broken staircases, insulation and splintered lumber.

 Much of Bonvillain’s possessions were lost, mildew covered his clothes and ants were taking over the house.
 With so much attention on New Orleans, the 58-year-old Bonvillain wondered why more people didn’t care about smaller communities like his.